agarciamog/agarciamog.github.io/README.md

 **October 2009 - March 2011, Quality Assurance Technician** <br>
 CRMLS Inc., Pomona, California
 * Test California's largest real estate multiple listing service, along with other vendor applications for critical bugs and business rules using Firebug.
-* Design scripts using JavaScript to assist the compliance department process data integrity violations by automating common tasks.
+* Code scripts using JavaScript to assist the compliance department process data integrity violations by automating common tasks.

 **August 2011 - Current, Staff Software Integration Engineering** <br>
 inContact, Inc., Sandy, Utah
 * some stuff
 * some other stuff
-* something else
+* Interviewed and selected engineers for ....